radekg/istio-vms/README.md

 192.168.64.60 istiod.istio-system.svc
 ```

 If there are no hosts here, your _eastwest_ gateway is most likely not working correctly.
-Do you have the default Istio ingress running?
-[I discussed this earlier in this article](#preparing-istio-installation).

 ## the vm: caveat on `arm64`